IdoSarShalom/ap-project/README.md

 - **Messages** contain numeric values that flow through the network
 - **Visualization** shows the real-time state and message flow of the system

-Users can design their own processing networks using configuration files or select from pre-built templates like simple counters, calculators, and data processing pipelines.
+Users can design their own processing networks using configuration files or select from pre-built templates.

 ## Requirements